Focus

 Context

-• Early-stage product with evolving requirements
+• Early-stage product with rapidly evolving requirements

 • High information density and expert users